BadmWe/dspyt-webpage/dspyt/posts/simple-returns-log-return-and-volatility-simple-introduction.md

 Volatility plays an important role in trading and financial model forecasting.
 Next to directly modeling high–frequency returns, intra–day returns are also used to construct lower–frequency daily volatility measures, known as realized volatility.
 The application of volatility has tremendously increased due to the availability of high-frequency data and computational resources.

-<p><strong>Layman’s definition:&nbsp;</strong>&nbsp; Realized volatility is the magnitude of daily price movements, regardless of direction, over a specific period. </p><p><strong>Technical definition:</strong>&nbsp;  Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF over a defined period with an assumed mean of zero.</p>
+**Layman’s definition**: Realized volatility is the magnitude of daily price movements, regardless of direction, over a specific period.

+**Technical definition**: Realized volatility is the daily standard deviation of log returns of an underlying asset, index, instrument, security, or ETF over a defined period with an assumed mean of zero.

 Traders and data scientists use "realized volatility" to assess the predictive performance and adequacy of existing models and strategies due to our ability to observe the metric's non-latent character.
 Realized volatility is a particularly powerful indicator of price risk and its dynamics.